Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

    error while loading shared libraries: libmpi.so.0: cannot open shared object file: No such file or directory

-Installation location: in-place or out-of-place
+Installation Location: In-place or Out-of-place
 ===============================================

 By default, PETSc does an in-place installation, meaning the libraries are kept in the